With over four decades' worth of episodes, Just a Minute has plenty of moments from which to choose, but here are some noteworthy ones.

 Paul Merton: You don't have to tell me, I heard it clearing its throat earlier!

-Sir Clement Freud was given the opening subject of "Answering back" in one episode.
+Sir Clement Freud was given the opening subject of "Answering back" in the 14 March 2005 episode.
 When Nicholas finished his opening spiel about having sixty seconds to speak without hesitation, repetition, or deviation, "starting now", Clement simply replied:

 Clement Freud: Shan't!

-Sue Perkins, upon gaining the subject "Chick Lit", gave a hilarious parody/deconstruction of the "chick lit" genre.
+Sue Perkins, upon gaining the subject of "Chick Lit" in a 2009 episode, gave a hilarious parody/deconstruction of the "chick lit" genre.